rebeccavfweiss/maximum-causal-entropy-irl/README.md

 To compare the performance of feature variance matching with the original feature expectation matching we compare the reward values under the true reward parameters and observe:

 - Demonstrator's reward: $-6.0$
-- Agent with expectation matching : $-6.406377$
+- Agent with expectation matching : $-6.02598$
-- Agent with additional variance matching: $-6.000001$
+- Agent with additional variance matching: $-5.99979$

 Thus, the new algorithm is performing slightly better than the original one.
-It also converges faster.
+Note, that we ran the experiment with a finite horizon $T=20$.